3 Days from Diagnosis to Options

 More than 100 types of cancer can cause cells in a part of your body to grow out of control.
 Some of the most common types of cancers include breast, skin, lung, colon, prostate and bladder.
 Symptoms vary widely based on the type of cancer, and treatments can include chemotherapy, radiation and surgery.

 The earlier cancer is diagnosed and treated, the better your chances of beating it.
 Some cancers can be detected with routine self-exams, such as feeling for abnormalities in the breast or noticing an irregular mole or blemish on the skin.
-If cancer is suspected, a doctor will conduct a thorough physical exam and complete medical history.
-Then, the doctor may order lab studies of blood, urine or stool to detect any abnormalities that indicate cancer.
+If cancer is suspected, an oncologist will conduct a thorough physical exam and complete medical history.
+Then, the oncologist may order lab studies of blood, urine or stool to detect any abnormalities that indicate cancer.

 If a tumor is suspected, imaging tests such as x-rays, CT scans, MRIs, ultrasounds and endoscopic exams help determine the location and size of the growth.
 To confirm a tumor, a biopsy is performed in which a tissue sample is surgically removed and studied under a microscope to check for cancer cells.

-Once cancer has been diagnosed, it’s important to seek treatment from an established and credible cancer center.
-For that, you have to go no farther than the Ben E. Owens Cancer Treatment Center at St. Bernards in Jonesboro, Arkansas.
+Once cancer has been diagnosed, it’s important to seek treatment from an established and credible oncologist and cancer center.
+For that, you have to go no farther than the St. Bernards Cancer Center in Jonesboro, Arkansas.

 "If you are looking for comprehensive, compassionate cancer care, the Ben E. Owens Cancer Treatment Center is the place to be."